George Gaynes: Career

 In 1946, Gaynes returned to France, but an American theater director offered him a role in a Broadway musical and he moved to New York City later that year and became an American citizen in 1948.
 During this time, his best-known appearances were in Wonderful Town, the musical version of My Sister Eileen.
 Gaynes alternated between stage musicals and both comedic and dramatic plays, including his role as Bob Baker in the original production of Wonderful Town (1953), Jupiter in the Cole Porter musical Out of This World (credited as George Jongejans), Gilbert and Sullivan operettas, and as Henry Higgins in the 1964 U.S. tour of My Fair Lady.
-In television, Gaynes played the role of Henry Warnimont, the eventual foster father for Punky Brewster in the eponymous series.
-He also provided the voice for Henry in the animated Ruby-Spears version of the show.
-Behind the camera, he directed the last episode of WKRP in Cincinnati.
-Films in which he appeared include The Way We Were, Nickelodeon, and Tootsie.

 Entering films and television in the early 1960s, Gaynes was a regular on the TV daytime dramas Search for Tomorrow (replacing Robert Mandan in the role of Jo's husband, Sam Reynolds) and General Hospital (originating the role of mobster Frank Smith), and showed up in such movies as The Group (1966), Marooned (1969), and Doctor's Wives (1971).
-He appeared in one episode of the sci-fi television series Sliders as the old-aged version of Quinn Mallory, played by Jerry O'Connell.
-In 1984, he played Commandant Lassard, the titular leader, in the first of seven Police Academy movies.
+He also appeared in the films The Way We Were (1973), Nickelodeon (1976), and Tootsie (1982).
+From 1984-1994, he played Commandant Eric Lassard, the titular leader, in the Police Academy series of movies.
 In 1994, he played Serybryalzov in Louis Malle's acclaimed independent feature, Vanya on 42nd Street.
+Later film appearances include The Crucible (1996), Wag the Dog (1997) and Just Married (2003).

+On television, Gaynes played the role of Henry Warnimont, the eventual foster father for Punky Brewster in the TV series Punky Brewster from 1984-1988.
+He also provided the voice for Henry in the animated version of the show.
+He appeared as high-powered theatrical producer Arthur Feldman on The Days and Nights of Molly Dodd, in which Gaynes' real-life wife, Allyn Ann McLerie, co-starred as his love interest, and as Senator Strobe Smithers in the hit TV show Hearts Afire.
+He also appeared in one episode of the sci-fi television series Sliders as the old-aged version of Quinn Mallory, played by Jerry O'Connell.
+Behind the camera, he directed the last episode of WKRP in Cincinnati in 1982.